lathomsen/TKR_prediction_from_serial_MRI_and_Clinical_data/README.md

 Thicknesses.ipynb
 - Extract thickness of compartments in two manners.

+makedataset.ipynb
+- Construct the data set, select which samples to use

-Clinical information
+Clinical information.ipynb
-- to furter construct the clinical features as wanted.
+- Ro furter construct the clinical features as wanted.